JuliaSurv/SurvivalModels.jl/docs/src/parametric/generalhazard.md

-# Some hazard functions in Julia
+# General Hazard Models

-# Hazard and cumulative hazard functions
+## Hazard and cumulative hazard functions

 The hazard and the cumulative hazard functions play a crucial role in survival analysis.
 These functions define the likelihood function in the presence of censored observations.
 Thus, they are important in many context.
 For more information about these functions, see [Short course on Parametric Survival Analysis
 ](https://github.com/FJRubio67/ShortCourseParamSurvival).

 In Julia, hazard and cumulative hazard functions can be fetched through the `hazard(dist, t)` and `cumhaz(dist, t)` functions from `SurvivalDistributions.jl`, and can be aplied to any distributions complient with `Distributions.jl`'s API.
 Note that `SurvivalDistributions.jl` also contains a few more distributions relevant to survival analysis.
 See also the (deprecated) [HazReg.jl Julia Package](https://github.com/FJRubio67/HazReg.jl).

-# Helper function for hazard and cumulative hazard plots
+Here are a few plots of hazard curves for some known distributions:

 ```@example 1
 using Distributions, Plots, StatsBase, SurvivalDistributions